FireDasher/FireDasher/README.md

 - 📫 How to reach me: https://www.youtube.com/@FireDasher22
 - 😄 Pronouns: He / Him / His
 - ⚡ Fun fact: the default speed in geometry dash is exactly 10.386 blocks per second
-- Goal: I want to create a programming language then build my own open-source game engine with Lumen-like GI and reflections in it.
+- Goal: I want to create a programming language then build my own open-source game engine with Lumen-like GI and reflections in it, although I probably never will finish it.